Potsdam Institute for Climate Impact Research (PIK)

 Conditional independence test Assumptions

-ParCorr univariate variables with continuous, linear Gaussian dependencies
+ParCorr univariate, continuous variables with linear dependencies and Gaussian noise

 General Notes

-Tigramite is a causal time series analysis python package.
+Tigramite is a causal inference for time series python package.
 It allows to efficiently estimate causal graphs from high-dimensional time series datasets (causal discovery) and to use graphs for robust forecasting and the estimation and prediction of direct, total, and mediated effects.
 Causal discovery is based on linear as well as non-parametric conditional independence tests applicable to discrete or continuously-valued time series.
 Also includes functions for high-quality plots of the results.
-You can find a simple GUI version on https://github.com/stbachinger/TigramiteGui.
 Please cite the following papers depending on which method you use:

 • PCMCI: J. Runge, P. Nowack, M. Kretschmer, S. Flaxman, D. Sejdinovic, Detecting and quantifying causal associations in large nonlinear time series datasets.
 Sci.
 Adv.
 5, eaau4996 (2019). https://advances.sciencemag.org/content/5/11/eaau4996